Welcome to the Robert Edwin Studio!

 National Association of Teachers of Singing (NATS)

-Robert Edwin is a past NATS national Secretary/Treasurer and is presently an Associate Editor of the NATS Journal of Singing as well as chair of the Investment Advisory Committee.
-He has been a member since 1981 and was sponsored for membership by the renowned 20th century voice pedagogue, Richard Miller.
+Founded in 1944, NATS is the largest professional association of singing teachers in the world.
+Robert Edwin has served as a national secretary/treasurer and was chair of the Investment Advisory Committee.
+He has been a member since 1981 and was sponsored by the renowned 20th century voice pedagogue, Richard Miller and NATS Charter member, Louis Nicholas. -

 New Jersey Chapter – NATS